ghoomfrog/silili/README.md

 	<dt>kulu<dd>heard
 	<dt>tuku<dd>touched
 	<dt>paj<dd>scared
-	<dt>nim<dd>name
 	<dt>witi<dd>intelligent
-	<dt>kinti
-	<dd>1. sensed
-	<dd>2. felt
-	<dd>3. empathized with
 	<dt>wiki<dd>promise or swear
+	<dt>kwan<dd>uttered
+	<dt>maki<dd>supernatural
 	<dt>sawa<dd>holy or divine
-	<dt>maki<dd>supernatural
 	<dt>satata<dd>tired
 	<dt>mus<dd>fun
+	<dt>wan
+	<dd>1. stupified
+	<dd>2. intoxicated
+	<dd>3. crazy
+	<dt>wil
+	<dd>1. wanted
+	<dd>2. chosen
 </dl>

 ### In Min Si:

+- *maj* is a sideways flat hand with fingers bent 90 degrees near the ear.
 - *kan* is pointing to the temple of the head.
 - *waka* is a backward fist, not near the head or chest.
+- *paw* is an OK hand near the ear.
 - *swim* is a sideways flat hand near the face.
 - *lam* is pointing up near the side of the head and doing a twirling gesture.
+- *nan* is an upward semi-closed hand.
-- *paw* is an OK hand near the ear.
+- *lum* is a flat hand resting on the chest.
-- *wan* is a "crazy" gesture.
+- *lal* is a forward flat hand with touching forward-pointing fingers.
-- *wil* is pointing to the chest and doing a twirling gesture.
+- *piliki* is a downward hand grasping an invisible ball, not near the head or chest.
 - *til* is touching the chest with all fingers but not the palm.
-- *lupu* is a hand-to-head salute.
 - *jas* is a thumbs-up, not near the head.
 - *kus* is a thumbs-down.
 - *jus* is a wiggling backward hand, pointing up, not near the head.
 - *piw* is a sideways fist with a raised thumb wiggling left and right.
-- *maj* is a sideways flat hand with fingers bent 90 degrees near the ear.
-- *nan* is an upward semi-closed hand.
-- *lum* is a flat hand resting on the chest.
 - *mis* is a backward hand grasping an invisible ball, not near the head or chest.
-- *lal* is a forward flat hand with touching forward-pointing fingers.
+- *lupu* is a hand-to-head salute.
+- *nim* is pointing to the face and doing a twirling gesture.
-- *piliki* is a downward hand grasping an invisible ball, not near the head or chest.
+- *kinti* is a backward hand in front of the chest, holding an invisible ball, clenching and unclenching.
-- *kwan* is an "open mouth" hand gesture, not near the mouth.
 - *si* is a "talking" hand gesture, not near the mouth.
 - *siw* is a downward flat hand with side-pointing fingers, in front of the forehead.
 - *kulu* is a hand near the ear, pointing up with the index.
 - *tuku* is an upward finger rubbing gesture.
 - *paj* is a fist moving up and down in front of the chest.
-- *nim* is pointing to the face and doing a twirling gesture.
 - *witi* is a thumbs-up near the face.
-- *kinti* is a backward hand in front of the chest, holding an invisible ball, clenching and unclenching.
 - *wiki* is a raised pinkie.
+- *kwan* is an "open mouth" hand gesture, not near the mouth.
+- *maki* is a hand pointing up doing a twirling gesture, not near the head.
 - *sawa* is a raised upward flat hand.
-- *maki* is a hand pointing up doing a twirling gesture, not near the head.
 - *satata* is a wiggling forward flat hand with touching fingers, but with a forward thumb.
 - *mus* is a backward fist with an open pinkie and thumb, rotating back and forth.
+- *wan* is a "crazy" gesture.
+- *wil* is pointing to the chest and doing a twirling gesture.

 ## Physical Properties